User-managed notebooks let you create and manage virtual machine (VM) instances that are prepackaged with JupyterLab.

 JupyterLab version details

-To create an older version of a user-managed notebooks instance, see Create a specific version of a user-managed notebooks instance.
+To create an earlier version of a user-managed notebooks instance, see Create a specific version of a user-managed notebooks instance.

 VPC Service Controls

 VPC Service Controls provides additional security for your user-managed notebooks instances.
-To learn more, read the Overview of VPC Service Controls.
+For more information, see the Overview of VPC Service Controls.
 To use user-managed notebooks within a service perimeter, see Use a user-managed notebooks instance within a service perimeter.

 User-managed notebooks and Dataproc Hub

 Dataproc Hub is a customized JupyterHub server.
 Administrators can create Dataproc Hub instances that can spawn single-user Dataproc clusters to host user-managed notebooks environments.
-See Configure Dataproc Hub.
+For more information, see Configure Dataproc Hub.

 User-managed notebooks and Dataflow

 You can use user-managed notebooks within a pipeline, and then run the pipeline on Dataflow.
-To create an Apache Beam user-managed notebooks instance that you can use with Dataflow, see Developing interactively with Apache Beam notebooks.
+For information about how to create an Apache Beam user-managed notebooks instance that you can use with Dataflow, see Developing interactively with Apache Beam notebooks.

 Then install dependencies that you'll need to do your work.